 Q. Will CT Fertility pay for the shipment of embryos/tissue?
 What are my clinic/storage options?

-As part of our commitment to helping you coordinate your ongoing care, CT Fertility will pay for the transport of all patient embryos and/or tissue currently stored in our lab to either:
+As part of our commitment to helping you coordinate your ongoing care, CT Fertility will pay for the transport of all patient embryos and/or tissue currently stored in our lab to either a long term cryostorage facility of your choice, or if you plan on using your embryos/tissue within the next year we will work with you to determine a clinic to receive them.

-Shipment will be handled the same as in the past, so you will receive communications from the practice that your embroyos and/or tissue is being shipped.
+Shipment will be handled the same as in the past, we will be in close communication during the shipment process.

 Q. Can you recommend long-term storage facilities?